 - Save the Filter

-Next, create a new carrier rule:
+Next, create a new shipping rule:

 - Under the Applicable Shipping Methods panel, select your “Free Shipping” method

 - Under the Conditions panel, select the “cart price <=100” filter you made above under Weight/Price/Quantity Filters dropdown.

 - Under the Actions panel, set the action to “Hide my selected Shipping Methods”